imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/overview-deploying-languages-microsoft-365-apps.md

 The policy setting applies to Word, Excel, PowerPoint, Outlook, and OneNote.
 Users can install another language by going to **File** > **Options** > **Language** > **Office display language** > **Add a Language...** in their Office app.

 > [!NOTE]
-> - When programmatic control of Microsoft 365 Apps updates is enabled, this feature is not available.
-This is the case when you use Configuration Manager to deploy updates for Microsoft 365 Apps.
+> - This feature isn't available when you enable programmatic control of Microsoft 365 Apps updates.
+For example, you enable programmatic control when you use Configuration Manager to deploy Microsoft 365 Apps.

 If you're using a local source to deploy Office, we recommend that you use the [AllowCdnFallback attribute](office-deployment-tool-configuration-options.md#allowcdnfallback-attribute-part-of-add-element) in your configuration.xml file.
 This attribute enables you to use the Office CDN on the internet as a backup source location for the language files if they aren't available on your local source.
 For more information, see [Use the Office CDN as a backup source for language packs](#use-the-office-cdn-as-a-backup-source-for-language-packs).

 > [!NOTE]
-> If you've enabled the "Delay downloading and installing updates for Office" policy setting, the installation of additional languages by users will also be delayed by the number of days that you've specified in the policy setting.
+> If you enable the "Delay downloading and installing updates for Office" policy setting, user installations of languages are also delayed by the number of days specified in the policy setting.

 ## Deploy proofing tools